 |

-The density of the road and railway network in Haskovo district is above the national average.
-The share of first-class roads and highways is also higher than the national average – 21.5%, compared to 18.5% in the country in 2022.
-The quality of the roads has been improving, but remains below the country’s average.
-The share of road surfaces in good condition was 39.5% in 2022, compared to 41.1% countrywide.
-Households’ access to the internet in the district increased in 2022 to 91.8%, versus 87.3% in the country.
+The density of the road and rail network in Haskovo district is above the national average.
+The share of first-class roads and highways is also higher than the national average – 22%, compared to 19% in the country in 2023.
+The quality of the road surfaces has been improving and exceeds the country’s average.
+The share of road surfaces in good condition was 46% in 2023, compared to 40% countrywide.
+Households’ access to the internet in the district decreased in 2023 to 83%, versus 89% in the country.
+There has been little change in the share of households with access to a public sewerage network, which in 2022 was 71%, against 75% in the country.
+The share of households whose sewerage system is connected to a wastewater treatment plant is 54%, compared to 67% countrywide.

 Road network density (2023) |